cisagov/get.gov/pages/help/help_enterprise-mode_roles-permissions.md

   title: Roles & permissions
 ---

-Enterprise mode brings centralized control and transparency to your organization's domain management.
-Org admins can add members to your organization, then manage their access by assigning them roles and permissions that streamline operations and keep your org's domains secure.
+Enterprise mode brings centralized control to your organization's domain management.
+Org admins can add members to your organization and manage their access through assigned roles, helping keep your domains secure.

 Enterprise mode offers the following roles: